BogdanDIA/Daikin_brc52A6x/README.md

 ESP8266 can be used with 5V IO directly as it is claimed to accept 5V on IO pins but not on the power.
 If a voltage level shifter is not used, probably it is a good idea to add a resistor from the ESP RX+TX to the ouput ot AC's receiver.

 You can find template yaml files in the example directory

+## Daikin IR protocol
+For thise interested in the exact IR protocol exchanged with bits and bytes, you will find a description of the protocol in the file protocol_BRC52A6X.txt